 Pittsburgh area students may enter, but the Western Pennsylvania Writing Project does not administer the art awards.

-Here are links to the anthologies created during the last three summers of Young Writers, Grades 7-12:
+Here are links to the anthologies created during the last four summers of Young Writers, Grades 7-12: